Hyper-distance Oracles in Hypergraphs: Landmark-based oracle

 \subsection{Landmark Selection}

-Given a set of landmarks $L$, the $s$-distance $\hdist{s}(e,f)$ between two hyperedges $e$ and $f$ is upper-bounded by $ub_s(e,f) = \min_{l \in L}(\hdist{s}(l,e) + \hdist{s}(l,f))$.
-The upper bound is tight when there exists a landmark $l$ lying on a shortest $s$-path between $e$ and $f$ $ub_s(e,f) = \hdist{s}(e,f)$.
+Given a set of landmarks $L$, the $s$-distance $\hdist{s}(e,f)$ between two hyperedges $e$ and $f$ is upper-bounded by $\mathrm{ub}_s(e,f) = \min_{l \in L}(\hdist{s}(l,e) + \hdist{s}(l,f))$.
+The upper bound is tight when there exists a landmark $l$ lying on a shortest $s$-path between $e$ and $f$ $\mathrm{ub}_s(e,f) = \hdist{s}(e,f)$.
 As a consequence, better approximations can be obtained by selecting landmarks belonging to as many shortest $s$-paths as possible.
 The optimal set of landmarks is the \emph{2-hop s-distance cover}.
-A set of landmarks $L$ is a $2$-hop $s$-distance cover iff for any two hyperedges $e$ and $f$, $\hdist{s}(e,f) = ub_s(e,f)$, and $L$ is minimal.
+A set of landmarks $L$ is a $2$-hop $s$-distance cover iff for any two hyperedges $e$ and $f$, $\hdist{s}(e,f) = \mathrm{ub}_s(e,f)$, and $L$ is minimal.
 However, finding a 2-hop distance cover is an \textbf{NP}-hard problem~\cite{potamias2009fast}.
 In the graph setting, more efficient landmark selection strategies have been proposed.
 Many of these can be adapted to the hypergraph setting to select landmarks within an $s$-connected component $c^s$.

-\spara{Random.} The random strategy is a baseline used to evaluate the effectiveness of the heuristics used by the more advanced strategies.
+\spara{Random.} The \textsf{random} strategy is a baseline used to evaluate the effectiveness of the heuristics used by the more advanced strategies.
 It selects the landmarks uniformly at random from $c^s$.

 \spara{Degree.} Let $\Gamma_s(e)$ denote the set of \emph{s-neighbors} of $e \in c^s$, i.e., the hyperedges $f \in c^s$ such that $|e \cap f| \geq s$.
 The cardinality of this set is called the \emph{s-degree} of $e$.
-The degree strategy selects the hyperedges with largest $s$-degree.
+The \textsf{degree} (a.k.a. \textsf{deg}) strategy selects the hyperedges with largest $s$-degree.

-\spara{Farthest.} This strategy was originally proposed by \cite{goldberg2005computing} for graphs.
+\spara{Farthest.} The \textsf{farthest} (a.k.a. \textsf{far}) strategy was originally proposed by \cite{goldberg2005computing} for graphs.
 The first landmark $l_1$ is selected uniformly at random from $c^s$.
 Then, iteratively, the distances from the current set of landmarks to all the reachable hyperedges are computed.
 The next landmark is selected from $c^s$ such that it is the most distant hyperedge from the landmarks previously selected.
 Graph-based approaches usually assume graph connectivity~\cite{potamias2009fast}; however, as the value of $s$ increases, the number of $s$-connected components in the hypergraph also increases.
 Therefore, it is crucial to account for this disconnectivity when implementing this strategy for the hypergraph setting.